 “Partnering with startups such as Buildingeye represents a new model for cities,” said Palo Alto Chief Information Officer Jonathan Reichental.
 “The startup acquires timely feedback from government staff that ensures their product meets market needs, and cities get to shape a solution more quickly that works for them.
 Palo Alto has leveraged the startup ecosystem for our City operations, which has resulted in both more responsive and timely services for our community, as well as created a model for other cities to emulate.”

-How it works The Buildingeye tool can be accessed at https://paloalto.buildingeye.com.
+The Buildingeye tool can be accessed at https://paloalto.buildingeye.com.
 Once you enter an address or zip code, the planning applications for that area appear as icons on the map.
 Each icon is color coded: blue for a new application or one currently under review and a green icon indicates an application that has completed the planning review process.
 When you click on an icon, it provides basic information about the application including the project site address, a brief description and the contact details of the project planner.
 Information on the site is updated daily from the City’s permit tracking system, and includes data for the past three years.

 There is also a sign up for residents who are interested in being notified when an application in their neighborhood enters the system.

 “About one-quarter of the applications are reviews of two-story residents (called Individual Review Applications),” explained Gitelman, “with the remainder a combination of architectural reviews, conditional use variance and signage applications.”